kboldiston/kboldiston.github.io/_posts/2020-10-04-feedback-during-development.markdown

 ---
-title:  "Break Everything"
+title:  "Feedback during development"
 date:   "2020-10-04 01:55:26"
-categories: code csharp testing programming developer developing software
+categories: code
-published: false
+published: true
 ---

 Breaking things is fun, even sometimes in programming.
 The real pain comes when the problem is hidden under webs of complex code.